 Newspapers are reporting that due to the ash cloud more than 400 flights have been cancelled leaving 60,000 holidaymakers stranded.

-I can’t see me joining that chaos, wailing to be flown home.
+I can’t see me joining that chaos at the airport, wailing to be flown home.
 That’s not a good look.
 Instead I’m going to style this out…with cocktails!

 I read the local Kuta Weekly, where the headline says: Keep Calm, it’s Only a Volcano.